telerik/ajax-docs/controls/gantt/overview.md

 **RadGantt** for ASP.NET AJAX is a type of bar chart that is used in project management to illustrate a project schedule.
 It provides visual information about the work breakdown structure of the project.
 ##

+>important **RadGantt** is not supported for versions of Internet Explorer prior to IE 8.

 **Telerik Gantt (Figure 1)** visualizes the different components of the project on a flexible timetable, making it easier to see:

 * The project start date and deadline.